benlei/dnss-web/README.md

 # Future
 At some point I do want to decomission work on this particular repo.
 The future I am envisioning is:
  - <https://github.com/ben-lei/dncli> - a single toolset that uses JavaScript to gather and compile data.
  - <https://github.com/ben-lei/dnss-nodejs> - a NodeJS implementation for DNSS.
-DNSS isn't computation hungry is actually a really simple app.
+DNSS isn't computation hungry.
+It is actually a really simple app.
 Writing a Java webapp was overkill for this project.
 But it's already here, so I'll leave it here.